ChordPro/chordpro/docs/content/ChordPro-Fonts.md

       }
     }

-For each family name you should specify four members: a regular font (with an empty key), a bold font (key `"bold"`), an italic font (key `"italic"`), and a bold-italic font.
+For each family name you should specify four members: a regular font (with an empty key), a bold font (key `bold`), an italic font (key `italic`), and a bold-italic font (key `bolditalic`).
+Note that ChordPro uses `italic`, even if the font itself uses `oblique`.

 This is the short story.
 The longer story is that instead of a file name you can specify another set of key/value pairs, for example:

     fontconfig {
         devanagari {